rule

 Chapter 24: Krishna Defies Indra in Favor of the Brahmins, the Cows and Govardhana Hill

-(12) S'rî S'uka said: 'Hearing Nanda's words and also what the other residents of Vraja said, spoke Lord Kes'ava to His father in a way that made lord Indra angry.
-(13) The Supreme Lord said: 'It is of karma that a living entity takes birth, it is by karma alone that he meets with destruction; happiness or unhappiness, security and fear are all the result of karma.
-(14) If there is some controller who awards with the results of the labor performed by others, does that ruler still depend on someone who [out of his karma] performs that sacrifice; after all is there no question of being the master if there is no one who performs productive labor!
-(15) So what do living beings, who each follow the path of their own karma, have to do with Indra who himself cannot make any difference in what for people according their natures is ordained?
-(16) A person indeed is under the control of his own nature - his nature he follows; this entire world with its gods, demons and common men exists on the basis of each his own nature.
-(17) The higher and lower evolved bodies that the living beings obtain and give up as a consequence of their actions, prove their karma to be their enemy, friend or impartial judge; that karma alone is their controller, their guru [see also B.G.
+(12) S'rī S'uka said: 'After having heard Nanda's words and also what the other residents of Vraja had to say, Lord Kes'ava spoke to His father in a way that made Lord Indra angry.
+(13) The Supreme Lord said: 'It is because of karma that a living entity takes birth and it is by [the force of] his karma alone that he meets his demise.
+Happiness or unhappiness, security and fear are all the result of one's karma.
+(14) If there would be some controller who awards others the fruit of their actions, then that ruler still depends on those who engage in action.
+After all, he cannot be the master of someone who does nothing!
+(15) Living beings have to face the consequences of their actions, what have they to do with Indra who cannot change what is determined by their own nature?
+(16) A person is controlled by his nature - he follows his nature.
+This entire world with its gods, demons and common men, exists on the basis of everyone's personal nature.
+(17) Living beings as a consequence of their actions obtain and forsake higher and lower evolved bodies.
+Karma alone is their enemy, friend and impartial judge, their Lord and their teacher [see also B.G.
 8: 15 & 16, 4.29: 26-27 and 7.7: 46-47].
-(18) Therefore should one, in keeping to one's duties performing effortlessly, exercise respect for the karma of one's own nature [see varnâs'rama]; by that karma one lives, it is that karma no doubt that is someone's worshipable deity.
-(19) Like an unfaithful woman with her lover, does one not gain any real benefit resorting to another entity but the entity [the worshipable deity] one derives one's life from.
-(20) The learned live by the Vedas, the ruling class by protecting the earth, the vaishyas live on trade and the s'ûdras on serving the twice-born [the former three, see also 7.11: 21-24].
-(21) Farming, trading, cow-protection and the fourth of banking is said to be the fourfold occupational duty [of the vaishya]; among these is the one we are engaged in the constant care for the cows.
-(22) Of the goodness, passion and ignorance as caused by maintenance, creation and destruction [see guna] was by the mode of passion [the moving around] this universe generated and is there from the dyadic the world its variety.
-(23) The clouds impelled by that passion pour down their water everywhere and by that water they simply maintain the population, so what would Indra then do?
-(24) The cities, the cultured lands and the villages are not the places where we are at home, we are the forest people dear father, we always live in the forests and on the hills.
-(25) Let's therefore make a start with a sacrifice for the cows, the brahmins and the hill [Govardhana], and may this be carried out with the ingredients for Indra's sacrifice! [see also footnote 10.8*3] (26) Let's cook all sorts of preparations and soups, beginning with sweet rice, porridge, rolls and cakes and let's have all sorts of dairy products.
-(27) Feed the fires properly with food well prepared by the brahmins versed in the Vedas; them you should reward with cows.
-(28) As it is proper in respect of each should also be thought of dogs and outcasts and other fallen souls, grass must be given to the cows and the mountain should be presented offerings.
-(29) Nicely adorned having eaten our fill should with us in our best clothes and smeared with sandalwood pulp the cows, the brahmins, the fires and the hill [always kept to the right] be circumambulated.
-(30) This is what I think o father, may that be done if you please, because doing this for the cows, the brahmins and the hill is a festival also to My liking.'
+(18) One should therefore, keeping to one's duties, exercise respect for the karma of one's own nature [see varnās'rama].
+One lives rightly by that karma, it is no doubt someone's worshipable deity.
+(19) The way an unfaithful woman, resorting to another living being, does not gain any real benefit with her lover, it is also not to someone's advantage to prefer a thing [or deity] different from the one sustaining one's life.
+(20) The brāhmanas maintain their life [by teaching and explaining] the Vedas, the kshatriyas by protecting the land, the vaishyas by trading and the s'ūdras by serving the twice-born souls [the former three classes, see also 7.11: 21-24].
+(21) The fourfold occupational duty of the vaishya consists of farming, trading, cow protection and banking as the fourth.
+Among these the constant care for the cows is the duty we are engaged in.
+(22) [The natural qualities of] goodness, passion and ignorance are the cause of the maintenance, creation and destruction [in the world.
+See guna].
+From the quality of passion this universe is generated and from the mutual [sexual] action therein we find the [biological] diversity of this world.
+(23) The clouds, impelled by that passion, pour down their water everywhere, and by that water they factually maintain the population.
+So what would Indra then do?
+(24) The cities, the cultivated lands and the villages are not the places where we are at home.
+We are the forest people, dear father, we always live in the forests and the hills.
+(25) Let us therefore begin with a sacrifice for the cows, the brahmins and the hill [Govardhana], and use for this worship the paraphernalia of Indra's sacrifice [see also footnote 10.8*3]!
+(26) Let us cook all sorts of preparations and soups, beginning with sweet rice, porridge, buns and cakes, and let us use all kinds of dairy products.
+(27) Let there be properly prayed before the fires by brahmins versed in the Vedas whom you should feed with well prepared dishes and reward with cows and other gifts.
+(28) To act appropriately in respect of everyone, also should be thought of others: fallen souls like dogs and outcasts.
+After next having given grass to the cows the offerings should be presented to the mountain.
+(29) After having eaten our fill, we in our best clothes, being smeared with sandalwood pulp and nicely adorned, should circumambulate the cows, the brahmins, the fires and the hill [always kept to the right].
+(30) This is my view, oh father, may it be done, if you please.
+This will not only be dear to the brahmins, the cows and the hill, but also to Me.'

 next